probe-rs/webpage/src/docs/tools/debugger.md

 probe-rs implements the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/overview), so you can use other [editors, IDEs, and visual debuggers](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/), such as [Vimspector](https://github.com/puremourning/vimspector#readme)...

 ## NVIM via nvim-dap
 nvim-dap is a popular nvim plugin to work with dap debuggers.
 Setting up nvim-dap for probe-rs is in principle straight forward, and many things work with minimal config.
-RTT messages and other messages from probe-rs are implemented over dap events like "probe-rs-show-messages", "probe-rs-rtt-data", and "probe-rs-rtt-channel-config".
+RTT messages and other messages from probe-rs are implemented over DAP events like "probe-rs-show-messages", "probe-rs-rtt-data", and "probe-rs-rtt-channel-config".
 The last one is requiring a response to enable the RTT data.

 You can find a config snippet in the nvim-dap [wiki](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation#probe-rs) which supports the handshake to get those messages, print them in the dap-repl, and additionally log them to a file in the cwd.
 You can change this to your liking.
 If you found better solutions, like printing to the dapui-console, please expand the wiki.